Satoshi-Nakamoto-ITL/bitcoin-0.2/consensus.md

 If chains have equal work, the first received chain is retained.

 ---
+## Coinbase Maturity (Consensus v2)

+Outputs created by coinbase transactions are subject to a mandatory maturity period.

+A coinbase output may only be spent after a fixed number of blocks have been mined after its creation.

+This rule is enforced during block validation.

+Coinbase maturity enforcement is activated by block height and does not invalidate historical blocks.

+---
 ## Finality

 Blocks are considered increasingly irreversible as more blocks are added after them.